Export rates explained

 What is an export rate?

 An export rate is simply the price per kWh that your energy supplier pays you for electricity you send back to the grid.
-It works like your import rate in reverse.
+It is a separate tariff decision from your import rate, not just your import tariff in reverse.
 Your smart meter tracks how much electricity flows out of your home, and your supplier credits your account accordingly.

 The rate varies hugely depending on your supplier and which export tariff you are on.
 Ofgem’s SEG rules require eligible suppliers to pay more than zero, but they do not set a generous minimum.
 That is why it is worth comparing the actual tariff terms rather than assuming every SEG offer is similar.